 Crusade was the name given to the religious wars waged by the European Christians on the Saracens (Muslims) to take back the Holy Land (Jerusalem) from 1095-1291.
-This Land was of crucial importance for all the three Abrahamic religions: Christianity, Islam, and Judaism.
+This land was of crucial importance for all the three Abrahamic religions: Christianity, Islam, and Judaism.
 There have been different interpretations and perspectives that shape the understanding of these wars.
-They have immensely influenced and formed the basic theme of many films made in Europe, America and Egypt.
+They have immensely influenced and formed the basic theme of many films made in Europe, America, and Egypt.

 10. King Richard and The Crusaders (1954)

 King Richard the Lionheart endeavors to take the Holy Land back from the control of the Saracens.
 He fights the treachery and dissensions in his encampment to defeat Saladin.
 It also features Rex Harrison as a physician who saves Richard’s life and his presence as an ambiguous and mysterious creature throughout the story.
-The movie is based on a novel ‘The Talisman’ authored by Sir Walter Scott.
+The movie is based on the novel ‘The Talisman’ authored by Sir Walter Scott.
 The movie was directed by David Butler.

 Read More: Best Slapstick Comedy Movies of All Time

 An aging Robin Hood returns from the Crusades to meet his love, Marian.
 But, Marian has become a nun and is reluctant to accept his return.
 The film stars Sean Connery as Robin Hood and Audrey Hepburn as Mariam.
 Shot in Technicolor, this Richard Lester period drama is one of a kind.
 Despite repeated plots and influences, it proves to stand on its own terms with the help of a different perspective, phenomenal performances, and masterful camera work.